V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

 ### Option 1: Instantiate and Validate binary PackedScene

 This method involves loading chunks of an average packed scene from the web, instantiating it in the sandbox, and applying runtime verification.
-This approach prevents double initializer security concerns and avoids using triple memory to copy PackedScene.
+This approach prevents double initializer security concerns and avoids using double the memory to copy PackedScene.

 #### Double initializer security concern